Examples of common pollution nuisance problems that residents of Sefton may experience are given below.

 If you are not comfortable speaking face to face or wish to confirm any face to face approach in writing we have included some letter templates that may help:

-After completing the log sheet please sign, date and return the log sheet by email or to the freepost address provided.
+After completing the log sheet please sign, date and return the log sheet using the freepost address provided.
 Please make a copy of your log sheet before returning it.

 The log sheet must include the reference number you were assigned when you reported the complaint.
-If no further contact is received from you after the advisory letter has been sent your case will be closed
+If you do not return your log sheet within 4 weeks your case will be closed.

-If you return the log sheet your investigating Officer will review this and contact you to discuss the case further.
+If you return the log sheet your investigating Officer will review this and contact you to advise of the actions that can be taken to help resolve your complaint..
 If no further action can be taken you will be advised at this point.
-If further action is possible the complaint source would normally be issued with a formal warning letter advising that monitoring and or surveillance will be undertaken should the problem continue.

 If the problem continues after the formal warning letter, monitoring equipment will be installed or surveillance will be carried out at your property to witness the complaint.
 If evidence of a nuisance is witnessed, we will take appropriate enforcement action and may serve an abatement notice on the person responsible for the problem.